unplugin/unplugin-icons/README.md

 ```

 It will install the icon set when you import them.
 The right package manager will be auto-detected (`npm`, `yarn` or `pnpm`).

+## Examples

+You can play online with the examples in this repo in StackBlitz, see [playgrounds page](./examples/README.md).

+Fork any of the online examples and reproduce the issue you're facing, then share the link with us.

 ## Configuration